SquareGPS/navixy-api/docs/backend-api/resources/fleet/driver_journal/proposal.md

 Contains API call to get the list of driver journal proposal.
 Proposal objects - trips per specified period that could be used for driver journal entry creation.

+To get information on how-to work with driver journals refer to our [instructions](../../../how-to/driver-journals-usage.md).

 ***

 ## API actions